ray-project/ray/doc/source/tune/tutorials/tune-syncing.rst

 If all Ray nodes have access to a shared filesystem, e.g. via NFS, they can all write to this directory.
 In this case, we don't need any synchronization at all, as it is implicitly done by the operating system.

-For this case, we only need to tell Ray Tune not to do any syncing at all (as syncing is the default):
+All we need to do is **set the shared storage as the path to save results** and **disable Ray Tune's default syncing behavior**.

 .. code-block:: python
+    :emphasize-lines: 7, 8, 9, 10

     from ray import air, tune